When you start to be interested by the Montessori education, you will come across many Montessori…

-This is a totally free collection of printable documents including the language series.
+This is a completely free – including the language series – collection of printable documents.

-This blog is not updated anymore but she has the most amazing collection of continent cards, landmarks of the world, animals of the world and planets cards too.
-She made beautiful felted material for her little boy and the website includes all the patterns to make your own felted material.
-I am not that crafty but I use the cards.
+Even though this blog does not get updated anymore, she has the most amazing collection of continent cards, landmarks of the world, animals of the world and planets cards too.
+She has made beautiful felted material for her little boy and the website includes all the patterns to make your own felted material.
+I’m not that crafty but I still use the cards.

-A classic website, around for many years with many printable of all kind and all FREE.
+A classic website, around for many years with many printables of all kinds.
+All of them are FREE.

-As the name says, it’s an online shop but there is a great collection of free documents.
+As the name implies, this is an online shop.
+There is a great collection of free documents here.

 25 free bundle + 1 free from time to time otherwise it’s a shop.

 A goldmine for Montessori but a bit overwhelming too.
-The cutting strips are for me one of the best FREE printable on that website.
-You have them all here.
+The cutting strips are one of the best FREE printable on the website for me.
+All of them are here.
 The link will send you directly to the cutting strips.

 I love this free printable from I believe in Montessori.
 The pictures are stunning.
-I believe in Montessori has many printable to buy too.
+I believe in Montessori has many printables you can buy too.

-This blog has a huge collection of Free printable, including many life cycles cards and animal habitats that I love.
-She also has many printable to buy too.
+This blog has a huge collection of free printables, including many life cycle and animal habitat cards that I love.
+She also has many printables to buy too.

-Teachers pay teachers is a great website too.
-Search Montessori and click FREE and you will have plenty. (click on the link to go straight to the search, all done for you!).
+Teachers pay teachers is a great website.
+Search Montessori and filter by FREE and you will have plenty (click on the link to go straight to the search).
 I really like the Dinosaur cards, the matching shapes cards and the parts of the flower nomenclature.

 Many free nomenclature cards here.
-I really like the parts of the tree cards.
-It is also a shop and I bought many bundles from here.
+I particularly like the parts of the tree cards.
+It’s also a shop and I bought many bundles from there.

-Maybe add this blog post to your favourites to keep as a reference and to avoid to lose yourself on the web.
+Add this blog post to your favourites to keep as a reference and to avoid losing yourself in the web.

 You can follow my Pinterest board here.
-I make sure I add only FREE printables on this board and I double check regularly to make sure each pin is still available.
+I make sure I add only FREE printables on this board and I check and double-check regularly to make sure each pin is still available.